How To Make Money Using Patreon

 While you don’t have to appear on camera or even use your voice, I recommend doing so if possible, because most people who sign up to support people on Patreon do it to support the creator as a person, not just the end product.

 You can check out other pages similar to the one you want to create to get ideas for your video, but try to be as original as possible.

 Technically you don’t have to create a thank you video.
 It can be just a message that thanks them for their patronage and reminds them about the rewards they will receive.
 But a thank you video will have a lot more impact, and will be a lot more personal.

 Remember, each month people will need to decide if they still want to keep supporting you.
 They can cancel anytime.
-It’s important to make a personal connection with as many of your patrons as you can, because this is your most powerful tool in retaining those monthly pledges!
+It’s important to make a personal connection with as many of your patrons as you can, because this is your most powerful tool in how to make money using Patreon and retaining those monthly pledges!